The Forestry Act

 8. Those who use stolen forest yields as fuel, for mining of minerals, refining lime, or for manufacturing bricks, tiles and/or other articles.

-9. The felling, sawing, or excavating of living trees or other actions that damage trees growth.
+9. The felling, sawing, or excavating of living trees or other actions that damage tree growth.

 Those who attempt any of the above shall be subjected to penalty.

-Those who violate Paragraph 1 by stealing primary forest products shall be liable to a penalty that is 50% higher if the stolen product is precious wood.
-This may be commuted to a penalty fine of ten- to twenty-fold the value of the stolen property.
+Those who violate Paragraph 1 shall be subject to a penalty that is 50% higher if the product is precious wood.

 For offenses stipulated herein, articles used for the commitment of or preparation for the offense or articles derived from or acquired through the commitment of an offense shall be seized whether they belong to the offender or not.

-Violators or suspects of offenses listed in Article 50 and this Articl may have their penalties reduced or may be exempted from penalties if during the investigation process, they provide statements on probandum highly related to the offense or evidence against other principal offenders or accomplices that enable prosecutors to prosecute the other principal offenders or accomplices involved in the offence, only with the permission of prosecutors.
+Violators or suspected violators of offenses listed in Article 50 and this Article may, with the permission of the prosecutors, have their penalties reduced or may be exempted from penalties if during the investigation process, they provide confessions about matters closely connected to the offense or evidence against other principal offenders or accomplices that enable prosecutors to prosecute the other principal offenders or accomplices involved in the offense.

-2. Offenses committed by an individual obligated to protect the forest according to a consignment to an organization or other contract agreement.
+2. Offenses committed by an individual obligated to protect the forest based on a consignment from an organization or another contract agreement.

-3. Offenses committed while exercising the right to harvest forest materials.
+3. Offenses committed while exercising the right to harvest forest products.

 4. Offenses by more than two conspirators or the employment of other individuals therefor.

-5. Using stolen goods as raw materials for producing charcoal, turpentine or other products, or for cultivating mushrooms.
+5. The use of stolen goods as raw materials for producing charcoal, turpentine or other products, or for cultivating mushrooms.

 6. Those who use livestock, vessels, vehicles or other equipment for transporting stolen forest products.